Why Buy an Existing Business

 First, you have instant cash flow and a customer base from which to grow from.
 Usually, there is some goodwill or at least a good reputation from which to start your business.

-Some disadvantages of buying an existing business include potential lack of experience running a business within a specific industry.
+Some disadvantages of buying an existing business include a potential lack of experience running a business within a specific industry.
 Also, employees can sometimes be unnerved by a sudden change in ownership, as can clients and vendors.

 FAQ’s about buying a business